How to Choose the Right SSL Certificate for Your SaaS

 1. Understand the Types of SSL Certificates

-a) Domain Validation (DV) SSL Certificates
+a) Domain Validation (DV) SSL

-- Best for: Small websites or startups.
+- Best for: Small websites or startups with limited security needs.

-b) Organization Validation (OV) SSL Certificates
+b) Organization Validation (OV) SSL

-- Best for: Established businesses.
+- Best for: Medium-sized SaaS businesses.

-c) Extended Validation (EV) SSL Certificates
+c) Extended Validation (EV) SSL

-d) Wildcard SSL Certificates
+d) Wildcard SSL

 - Best for: SaaS platforms with multiple subdomains.

-e) Multi-Domain SSL Certificates (SAN Certificates)
+e) Multi-Domain SSL (SAN SSL)

 - Best for: SaaS platforms with multiple domains.